ignite/cli/docs/1 Introduction/1 Introduction.md

 ## What is Starport?

 The Starport tool is the easiest way to create blockchains.
-Startport uses the Tendermint Consensus engine and Cosmos SDK.
+Starport uses the Tendermint Consensus engine and Cosmos SDK.

 With just a few commands, you can use Starport to:

 1. Create a blockchain

 2. Launch a blockchain

 3. Create a client-side app you can interact with in a web browser

 Starport and the SDK modules are written in the Go programming language.
 Starport creates a user interface with Vue.js.
 This user interface provides a good starting point for developers by creating a browser-based client-side app for your blockchain.
 The scaffolded app created with Starport includes a command line interface that lets you manage keys, create validators, and send tokens.